aprilandjan/lerna-electron-react-typescript-boilerplate/docs/TYPESCIRPT_MODULES.md

 The `module-a` and `module-b` is some individual functionalities, the `module-c` depends on them.
 When we developing `module-c`, the `module-a` and `module-b` must be already compiled, otherwise the typescript will complaint that it cannot find the `module-a` `module-b` entries.
 Image if we have more complex typescript modules, they might have more complex dependent relations, the building could be trouble because of that.

+## build from each module's own root directory

 Luckily we have [typescript project references](https://www.typescriptlang.org/docs/handbook/project-references.html) to handle that.
 It provides composite compilations against configured project references.
 Take `module-c` for example, we need:

 1. add `module-a` and `module-b` to its dependency list in `package.json`. `Lerna` will link these local modules together later.